kuiperzone/Publish-AppImage/README.md

 specify the location with `DOTNET_PROJECT_PATH` in the .conf file.

 **Note**, by default, `publish-appimage` will look for a file called `publish-appimage.conf` in the current working directly.
-However, all project related paths in the .conf file itself are relative to the location of the .conf file, and not from where command was called.
+It is possible to have multiple .conf file -- see below.
+All project related paths in the .conf file itself are relative to the location of the .conf file, and not from where command was called.

-**IMPORTANT**: Edit the configuration file for your application, providing an application name etc. This should be a relativel trivial matter and **all parameters are documented** with comments.
+**IMPORTANT**: Edit the configuration file for your application, providing an application name etc. This should be a relatively trivial matter and **all parameters are documented** with comments.
 You can specify application "Desktop Entry" fields here, as well as publish/build arguments, and project and output locations.

 If you wish to use an `appdata.xml`, copy the "Hello World" `appdata.xml` file and use it as a template in your project,